yasirkula/UnityIonicIntegration/README.md

 - *for iOS:* in Player Settings, set **Scripting Backend** to **IL2CPP** and then simply build your project to an empty folder

 ## Android Steps
+**NOTE:** see the following topic if your Unity Android project has any gradle dependencies and the Android Studio steps below yield a `Failed to resolve:` error: https://github.com/yasirkula/UnityIonicIntegration/issues/21

 - Build your Ionic project using `ionic build android` (use `ionic platform add android`, if Android platform is not added yet)
 - Open *platforms/android* folder inside your Ionic project's path with Android Studio
 - Open **settings.gradle** and insert the following lines (**don't forget to change the path in the second line!**):